What digital accessibility means to us

 Depending on their role, different teams are responsible in different ways.

-• accessible non-text content like images, videos and audio
+- accessible images, videos and audio

-• accessible web pages and documents (like PDFs)
+- accessible web pages and documents (like PDFs)

-• with different assistive technologies for people with a disability, like screen readers and keyboard-only navigation
+- with different assistive technologies for people with a disability, like screen readers and keyboard-only navigation

 Making digital content accessibility an 'everyability'

 We want a culture at Nottinghamshire County Council where creating accessible content is the norm, a habit, an 'everyability'.
-We think a big barrier to doing this is people simply don't know where to start.
+We think a big barrier to this is people simply don't know where to start.